 WASHINGTON, June 5, 2008—The American Dental Association (ADA) believes the recent settlement between the U.S. Food and Drug Administration (FDA) and the group Moms Against Mercury simply sets a definite deadline (July 28, 2009) for the FDA to complete what it began in 2002—a reclassification process for dental amalgam, a commonly-used cavity filling material.
 As far as the ADA is aware, the FDA has in no way changed its approach to, or position on, dental amalgam Contrary to some assertions, the FDA’s current reclassification proposal does not call for restrictions on the use of amalgam in any particular population group.
 It merely restates FDA’s ongoing call for public comments on that issue, as well as the findings of the most current scientific studies on amalgam.
 “People depend on the FDA and other government health agencies to help protect their health.
 It’s critically important that public health recommendations are based on sound scientific evidence,” states ADA President Mark J. Feldman, DMD.
 “The ADA will continue to advocate for the best oral health of the public as part of the FDA regulatory process.”
 Presently, FDA has different classifications for encapsulated amalgam and its component parts, dental mercury and amalgam alloy.
 The FDA’s proposed reclassification, which the ADA has supported since 2002, would place encapsulated amalgam and its components under one classification.
 Based on extensive studies and scientific reviews of dental amalgam by government and independent organizations worldwide, the ADA believes that dental amalgam remains a safe, affordable and durable cavity filling choice for dental patients…”

 What’s been missing from the argument, according to Drs.
 Doolin and Haddad, is the existence of porcelain fillings as a better, safer, durable and long-lasting alternative to silver (amalgam) fillings.
 “Given the presence of even potential health risks, I’m not sure why the use of amalgam has remained so widespread,” says Dr. Haddad.
-“Porcelain fillings, also called porcelain onlays or inlays, are a proven amalgam alternative that pose no health risks, are durable and more attractive than silver.
+“Porcelain fillings, also called porcelain onlays or inlays, are a proven amalgam alternative that poses no health risks, are durable and more attractive than silver.

 Equally important, porcelain reinforces and strengthens the tooth, whereas amalgam can actually weaken the tooth over time.
 We’ve been using porcelain fillings successfully for years.
 It’s a superior, more advanced form of dentistry than silver.
 Rochester Advanced Dentistry was originally founded in Rochester in 1990.
 Dr. Kurt Doolin holds a Bachelor of Science degree from Michigan State University and a Doctor of Dental Science degree from the University of Detroit.
 Dr. Jeff Haddad holds a Bachelor of Science degree and a Doctor of Dental Science degree, both from the University of Michigan.
 Drs.
 Doolin and Haddad are graduates of the Las Vegas School for Advanced Dental Studies continuum.
 Drs.
 Doolin and Haddad lead a team of ten and the practice focuses on cosmetic, implant and neuromuscular dentistry, as well as general dentistry for children and adults.